-Anyone concerned that they have a deficiency can ask a doctor for blood tests to see which nutrients they need.
-A long-term deficiency in vitamin C can lead to scurvy.
+Anyone who is concerned that they have a deficiency can ask a doctor for blood tests to see which nutrients they need.
+Having a long-term deficiency in vitamin C can lead to scurvy.

-According to the NIH, there is no conclusive evidence that vitamin C has an impact on COVID-19.
+According to the NIH, there is no conclusive evidence that vitamin C has an impact on COVID-19, however.

-According to the NIH, the recommended intake of vitamin C is between 75–90 milligrams (mg) per day.
+According to the NIH, the recommended daily intake of vitamin C for most people is

 Typically, the small intestine absorbs up to

-However, more recent studies have failed to repeat this result.
+However, more recent studies have not repeated this result.

 - abdominal cramps

-People with particular health conditions or who take certain medications may also need to avoid vitamin C supplements.
+People with particular health conditions and those who take certain medications may also need to avoid vitamin C supplements.
 These conditions include hemochromatosis, which causes the body to store too much iron, and kidney stones.

 Vitamin C may also interact with chemotherapy treatment.

-The Food and Drug Administration (FDA) do not approve Vitamin C products.
-It is important to discuss taking any new supplement with a doctor.
+The Food and Drug Administration (FDA) does not regulate vitamin C products.
+For this reason, it is important to discuss taking any new supplement with a doctor.